Andrew Winter (real estate)

-Andrew T. Winter is English-born real estate property expert, TV personality and author.
-He is known for presenting the British TV series Selling Houses and its Australian version Selling Houses Australia.
+Andrew T. Winter is an English-born real estate property expert, TV personality and author.
+He is known for presenting the British TV series Selling Houses and its Australian version Selling Houses Australia (2008–present).

 Career

 Winter began his career as a real estate agent at the age of 17 in England.

-Winter began hosting the British TV Series Selling Houses.
+He began hosting the British TV Series Selling Houses.
 Since moving to Australia in 2005, he began hosting programmes in Australia.
 Since 2008, he has hosted Selling Houses Australia.
 In 2014, he also hosted Inside Selling Houses Australia where he invited the cameras into his home.

 Winter has released two property books: No-Nonsense Guide to Buying and Selling Property in December 2009 and Andrew Winter's Australian Real Estate Guide in August 2014.

 In 2017, Winter co-hosted the Australian version of Canadian-based home design series Love It or List It alongside interior designer and The Block judge, Neale Whitaker.